 How does foster care work?

-Wanting to find out more about what the foster care system is and how it works?
+Do you want to find out more about what the foster care system is and how it works?
 Keep reading to understand the basics to feel more comfortable knowing the current foster care system.

 What Is the Foster Care System?

 Who is responsible for running the foster care system?
 The foster care system works on a local, state Department of Social Services, and federal level to provide safe home environments for children neglected or abandoned by their guardians.

 The people taking care of the children can be relatives or friends, kinship, or foster care parents.
 The living arrangement is meant to be temporary until a more permanent solution can be made for the children and the birth parents' support.

 Many children are placed under the care of relatives or foster parents who can house them in their homes, known as Foster Homes.
 The remaining children stay in group homes, institutions, or supervised independent living if they are old enough.
 Group homes constitute homes with six or more children.

 The foster care system represents ages from infancy to twenty-one years old.
 The average age in foster care is around eight years old.
 There are slightly more boys than girls.

 A child typically spends around two years in the system before they enter a situation with a permanent residency.
 These permanent residencies can include being reunited with their biological parents, known as the birth family, being adopted, or emancipating from the foster care system.